sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Make donation link

-✅️ company address should be populated in reset prayer modal

-❌ Create my own SVG image component.
-Component.
-I will use this for.
-This component should take in
-SVG URL and add className on it on it.

 Import Export Prayer time

-✅️ Only allow alphanumeric characters in masjid URL. validate length to 20 character

-✅️ Create Add User Button.
-An example is in Examples page.

-✅️ Edit Company Profile page

-✅️ Edit user profile page

-▶️ Design password reset flow

 ▶️ Delete company should delete company Users, centralControl, prayerConfig, and Company

 ▶️ Show next prayer count down on dashboard

-✅️ Redo Header Links.
-Make it responsive

 ▶️ Make configurations to change labels